2026 Jaworski Society Luncheon Faculty Table Hosts - BCM

 Baylor College of Medicine

-Dr. Paul Klotman began serving as president, CEO and executive dean of Baylor College of Medicine on September 1, 2010.
+Dr. Paul Klotman served as president, CEO and executive dean of Baylor College of Medicine from September 1, 2010 – May 31, 2026.
 He received his B.S. degree in 1972 from the University of Michigan and his M.D. from Indiana University in 1976.
 He completed his medicine and nephrology training at Duke University Medical Center.
 He stayed at Duke as a faculty member before moving to the National Institutes of Health (NIH) in 1988, where he became chief of the Molecular Medicine Section in the Laboratory of Developmental Biology.
 In 1993, he became the chief of the Viral Pathogenesis Laboratory at the National Institute of Dental and Craniofacial Research of the NIH.
 In 1994, he moved to Mount Sinai School of Medicine as chief of the Division of Nephrology.
 In 2001, he was appointed to the chair of the Samuel Bronfman Department of Medicine of the Mount Sinai School of Medicine.

 Kara L. Marshall, Ph.D., M.S. ’10